blueOkiris/clonger/README.md

 A tool for designing conlangs

+## Current Planned Changes

+ - Documentation on how to use the application
+ - Improved formatting in the Document section
+ - More complex dictionaries using a drop down to see (optional) aditional information

 ## Features

 The general idea is drawn out in the file [Conlang Creation Tool Design.pdf](./docs/Conlang Creation Tool Design.pdf)